DamoM73/digital-solutions-text-2025/content/01_introduction/02_technologies_used.md

 (xmind_install)=
 ### XMind

 An important step in analysing and planning in Digital Solutions is using mind maps.
-There are many mind mapping tools available, both desktop and online, but I recommend that we use **<a href="https://xmind.app/" target="_blank">Xmind</a>**.
+There are many mind mapping tools available, both desktop and online, but I recommend that we use **[Xmind](https://xmind.app/)**.
 The free version has all the features we need. **When it asks you to create an account, choose the skip option**.

 ### Diagrams dot net

 Throughout the course you will need to create a range of diagrams.
 To do this we will use diagrams dot net.
-You can use the **<a href="https://www.diagrams.net/" target="_blank">online version</a>**, or you can download the **<a href="http://get.diagrams.net/" target="_blank">desktop version</a>**.
+You can use the **[online version](https://www.diagrams.net/)**, or you can download the **[desktop version](http://get.diagrams.net/)**.
 I personally use the desktop version to save my diagrams straight to my project folders.

-### Adobe XD
+### Figma

-We will be using Adobe XD to create wireframes, mockups, prototypes, and application interface flowcharts.
-To install Adobe XD you need to **<a href="https://creativecloud.adobe.com/en/apps/download/creative-cloud" target="_blank">download and install Creative Cloud</a>**, log in using your school account and then choose to install Adobe XD.
+We will be using Figma to create wireframes, mockups, prototypes, and application interface flowcharts.
+To access Figma **[got to the website](https://www.figma.com/)**.
+Check with your teacher for your account details.

 (qt_designer)=
 ### Qt Designer

-**<a href="https://build-system.fman.io/qt-designer-download" target="_blank">Qt Designer</a>** is a tool for quickly building graphical user interfaces with widgets from the Qt GUI framework.
+**[Qt Designer](https://build-system.fman.io/qt-designer-download)** is a tool for quickly building graphical user interfaces with widgets from the Qt GUI framework.
 It gives you a simple drag-and-drop interface for laying out components such as buttons, text fields, combo boxes and more.
 We will be using it throughout the course.